EXPLAINER: What is a ‘cured’ ballot?

 UNDER WHAT CIRCUMSTANCES CAN A BALLOT BE CURED?

-If voters casting ballots in person run into a problems at a polling place, they can simply ask the nearest poll worker for help.
+If voters casting ballots in person run into problems at a polling place, they can simply ask the nearest poll worker for help.
 That’s not the case for voters using a mail ballot, so several states have created a process for these voters to fix certain errors such as a missing or mismatched voter signature.

 Eighteen states require voters to be notified if their ballots are missing a signature or there is some discrepancy between the signature on the ballot and the one on file at the election office, according to the National Conference of State Legislatures, which tracks state laws.
 These states all provide time for voters to fix these ballots, ranging from two to 21 days depending on the state.